AriFordsham/GHCWiki/commentary/hpc.md

  * For each (sub)expression in the Haskell Syntax, write the (sub)expression in a
    `HsTick`
  * Each `HsTick` has a module local index number.
- * There is a table (The Mix datastructure) that maps this index number to original source location.
+ * There is a table (The Mix data structure) that maps this index number to original source location.
  * Each `HsTick` is mapped in the Desugar pass with:
 {{{
   dsExpr (HsTick n e) = case tick<modname,n> of DEFAULT -> e